-- Often our students are traveling from abroad and meeting bakers from around the world is very sociable so we suggest that students stay nearby at Sedgebrook Hall.
+- Often our students are travelling from abroad and meeting bakers from around the world is very sociable so we suggest that if you do not have transport then students stay nearby at Sedgebrook Hall.

 - We have arranged a discount code for our students.
 Please use code SOURDOU for the same online 10% discount but no payment required at booking.